MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

   * Please update the required params in the code following the documentation of S2S here[ Service-to-Service Authentication](/azure/industry/training-services/microsoft-community-training/rest-api-management/service-to-service-authentication) and then publish the function app.
 * Here is a [sample recording](https://microsoft.sharepoint.com/:v:/t/BuildingSangam/EQZ7Z2zY7zdAuQY5leNYmwgBO7-ezdGFTUngJWdz70wmsA?e=YIITyN) for your reference.

-NOTE: THIS SECTION IS HIDDEN UNTIL THE S2S BECOMES AVAILABLE AGAIN -->
+Note  : THIS SECTION IS HIDDEN UNTIL THE S2S BECOMES AVAILABLE AGAIN -->

 ### Does Community Training provide any job-matching capabilities?
 How can I integrate Community Training with external job portals?